Apoorv-1009/iisc-take-home-robotics-challenge/README.md

 ## Part (a): Converting Dataset to .bag Files

 ### Dataset Used
 We utilized the KITTI Raw Data, available at [KITTI Raw Data](https://www.cvlibs.net/datasets/kitti/raw_data.php), to generate .bag files.
 These .bag files were created using the kitti2bag converter, which transforms the raw data into ROS1 bag files.
-The resulting rosbag files can be played back to access the data as ROS topics.
+The resulting rosbag files can be played back to access the data as ROS topics. <br>
+The rosbag can be accessed here: [rosbag](https://drive.google.com/file/d/1HQxCmjTR5fmLiyYgU6XPJbWF5x1veHSb/view?usp=sharing)

 ## Part (b): Implementing PointNet on ROS